openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 @endsphinxdirective

 For the *explicit* usage, you can limit the batch size using "BATCH:GPU(4)",  where 4 is the number of requests running in parallel.
-Notice that since the CPU doesn't support the `ov::optimal_batch_size` yet, it works with the auto-batching only when explicit batch size is specified, for example "BATCH:CPU(16)".

 ### Other Performance Considerations